-Genoa is very underrated Italian city compared to the big cities of Rome, Venice, Florence and Milan.
-Because of this Genoa is not crowded with tourists.
+Genoa is very underrated Italian city compared to the big cities of Rome, Venice, Florence and Milan, and because of this Genoa is not crowded with tourists.

 San Lorenzo Cathedral is located in Via San Lorenzo and is a great place to visit in Genoa.
 It is a beautiful Cathedral and was built between the 12th – 14th century and completed in the 17th century.

 You can walk around the cathedral and even go up the tower for a spectacular view of the city.
 At the time of writing this, there was a charge of 5 Euros to go up.

 There is a museum below the cathedral; Museo del Tesoro della Cattedrale di San Lorenzo.
 This has displays of gold and other very old artefacts.
 There is a charge of 5 Euros at the time of writing this to enter.

 2. Christopher Columbus House and Entrance to City Walls

 Christopher Columbus was born in Genoa and you can view the remains of Christopher Columbus’s house.
 The museum is an 18th-century reconstruction of the house.
 It was believed he lived in the house between 1455 and 1470.